-Perth: Leveraging the Rise-x DIANA ecosystem technology the BioPass project aims to address industry concerns over marine biosecurity – specifically marine growth on the hull of ships otherwise known as biofouling.
+Perth: Leveraging the Rise-X ecosystem orchestration technology the BioPass project aims to address industry concerns over marine biosecurity – specifically marine growth on the hull of ships otherwise known as biofouling.
 Biofouling is now recognised by the IMO as a major vector for bio-invasions, presenting a risk to biogeographic regions which is equal to if not greater than the threat posed by improper treatment of ballast water.

 To address this global issue. the international maritime organisation (IMO) have developed global guidelines for the control and management of ships’ biofouling.
 The Guidelines (resolution MEPC.207(62)) are intended to provide a globally consistent approach to the management of biofouling.